How to Remove Coffee Stains From Your Teeth

 Baking soda is another great tool for keeping your teeth bright and white.

 Mix a teaspoon of baking soda with water to create a simple, effective rinse.
-This mild abrasive can help scrub away stains caused by coffee, restoring your teeth's natural whiteness.
+This mild abrasive can help scrub away stains caused by coffee, as outlined in this guide to removing coffee stains, restoring your teeth's natural whiteness.

 Use this method once or twice a week to avoid damaging your enamel.